Inedo/inedo-docs/Content/proget/feeds/chocolatey/howto-chocolatey-publish.md

 ## Step 3: Adding ProGet As A Source  { #add-source }

-To add your `internal-chocolatey` feed as a source in your client, use the `choco source add` command.
+To add your `internal-chocolatey` feed as a source in your client in order to install your packages, use the `choco source add` command.
 We recommend giving the source the same name as your feed.
 For example, if adding the ProGet server `proget.corp.local` as a source, you would enter:

 ```bash
 $ choco source add -n="internal-chocolatey" -s="http://proget.corp.local/feeds/internal-chocolatey" --priority=1